 Cloud Management with Juniper Mist Wired Assurance

-- Configuration models use global templates for bulk rollouts while retaining the flexibility to apply custom site- or switch-specific attributes.
+- Day 1 operations—Implement a template-based configuration model for bulk rollouts of traditional and campus fabric deployments, while retaining the flexibility and control required to apply custom site- or switch-specific attributes.
+Automate provisioning of ports via Dynamic Port Profiles.

 The addition of Marvis, a complementary Virtual Network Assistant driven by Mist AI, lets you start building a self-driving network that simplifies network operations and streamlines troubleshooting via automatic fixes for EX Series switches or recommended actions for external systems.